 Workload became even more focused on Anti-Submarine Warfare (ASW) operational readiness.
 The facility reduced the time that vital ASW aircraft engines and systems were out of action for required rework.
 ASW would comprise more than half of Alameda’s workload.
 The rest of the workload broken down as follows:

 - One third – Repair and rework of A3, A6, S3 and P3 aircraft.

 - One tenth – Repair and rework of J52, 501K, T56 and TF34 aircraft engines.

 - One third – Repair and rework of aircraft components, avionics systems and engine accessories.

 - One twentieth – Repair and rework of Sparrow, Phoenix and Shrike missiles.

 Naval Air Station Alameda’s aircraft repair facility employed 237 separate trades that were capable of manufacturing any needed aircraft part.
 Specialized facilities, within the complex, were a foundry, pattern shop, plating shop, parachute loft, clean rooms and machine shops.
 Extensive paint stripping, paint shops, and weapons testing areas were also available.
-These capabilities were developed early in World War II and strengthened over three succeeding decades and generations of workers.
-Alameda was noted for it’s “can-do” spirit.
+Capabilities developed early in World War II and strengthened over three succeeding decades and generations of workers.
+Alameda noted for it’s “can-do” spirit.
 A production record respected by the fleet that placed safety of flight above all else.

 24 thoughts on “History of Naval Aviation Depot Alameda”